wangziqi2013/wangziqi2013.github.io/_posts/2018-08-29-Transaction-Monitors-For-Concurrent-Objects.markdown

 thus delay normal processing of memory requests, causing system-wide performance degradation.
 Second, if multiple threads wish to access the critical section concurrently, only one of them would succeed acquiring the mutex, while the rest has to wait until the first one exits.
 The blocking nature of a mutex can easily become a performance bottleneck as all threads are serialized at the point they enter the monitor.
-Third, when threads
+The last problem with mutexes is that threads are serialized unnecessarily even if they do not conflict with each other, which is the usual case for some workloads.
+If threads are allowed to proceed in parallel, higher throughput is attainable while the result can still be correct.